TeachersFirst's Geography Awareness and Exploration Resources

 Grades5 to 12

 In the ClassroomDisplay Spacehopper on your interactive whiteboard (or projector) to practice problem-solving skills along with geography and map skills.
 First review how Street View tools work.
 (Why not allow a student emcee to operate it?)
-Have students research locations and create an annotated map image including text boxes and related links using a tool such as Thinglink, reviewed here.
+Have students research locations and and modify their learning by creating an annotated map image including text boxes and related links using a tool such as Thinglink, reviewed here.
 Have students create their own location mysteries and associated questions to put on their Thinglink map image.
 Or have theme simply "drop" a placemarker in Google Maps and write clues and questions to accompany the placemarker url so classmates can figure out why the location is important.
 Mysteries could include home ports of explorers, locations of major landforms, environmental disaster sites, author homes, or any location that places your curriculum "on the map."
 In world language classes, have students write the hints in their new language as they introduce cultural locations related to the language.

 Such a cool way to have interactive geography questions for the whole group.Patricia, NJ, Grades: 6 - 12